Ada-Developers-Academy/jump-start-live/lessons/day1/workflow.md

 * To launch Atom from terminal, type `atom` followed by the file name or directory name

 ### Bash Profile
-* `.bash_profile` is a hidden file in your user directoy that can edit to customize the terminal prompt and text colors (among a number of other things)
+* `.bash_profile` is a hidden file in your user directoy that can edit to customize the terminal prompt (among a number of other things)
 * Type `atom ~/.bash_profile` to open it (if it doesn't alreayd exist, this command will create it)

 #### PS1